Skip to main content

 • Update your account's password: Access the account settings page and update your password.

-• Turn on two-factor authentication (2FA): Navigate to your account security settings page and turn on 2FA using Cerby.
+• Turn on multi-factor authentication (MFA): Navigate to your account security settings page and turn on MFA using Cerby.

 • Update a user’s role: Update the role of a user or group (usually performed by an app admin) in your app.